-In addition, we may become subject to an increasing number of foreign privacy laws, particularly as we begin to sponsor clinical trials in foreign jurisdictions.
-For example, the EU's General Data Protection Regulation (EU GDPR) regulates the collection and use of personal data in the EU.
-The EU GDPR covers any business, regardless of its location, that provides goods or services to residents in the EU and, thus, could apply to our activities in EU member states.
-The EU GDPR imposes strict requirements on controllers and processors of personal data, including special protections for "sensitive information," which includes health and genetic information of individuals residing in the EU.
-Failure to comply with the requirements of the EU GDPR may result in warning letters, litigation, orders banning the processing of personal data, mandatory audits and financial penalties, including fines of up to 4% of global revenues, or €20,000,000, whichever is greater; or private litigation related to processing of personal data brought by classes of data subjects or consumer protection organizations authorized at law to represent their interests.
+In addition, we may become subject to an increasing number of foreign privacy laws, particularly as we have begun to sponsor clinical trials in foreign jurisdictions, including in Europe.
+The EU's General Data Protection Regulation (EU GDPR) and the United Kingdom's GDPR (UK GDPR), regulate the collection and use of personal data in the European Economic Area (EEA) and the United Kingdom respectively.
+The EU and UK GDPR impose strict requirements on controllers and processors of personal data, including special protections for "special categories of personal data", which includes health and genetic information of individuals residing in the EA or in the United Kingdom (UK).
+Failure to comply with the requirements of the EU and UK GDPR may result in warning letters, litigation, orders banning the processing of personal data, mandatory audits and financial penalties, including fines of up to 4% of the total worldwide annual turnover, or €20,000,000 (17,500,000 British Pounds under the UK GDPR), whichever is greater; or private litigation related to processing of personal data brought by classes of data subjects or consumer protection organizations authorized at law to represent their interests.
+We have also enrolled clinical trial patients in Japan and may be subject to local laws and regulations regarding data privacy, including the Act on the Protection of Personal Information.